[Note: we will be updating this report with videos, presentations and links to other articles.]

-- They should explore relationships with new actors such as grass-root organisations, unions, NGOs, and social movements.
-They may offer less direct channels for influence but can help build think tanks’ support base – especially in contexts affected with state capture and a shrinking space for “expertise”.
+- Think tanks should explore relationships with new actors such as grassroots organisations, unions, NGOs, and social movements.
+These may offer less direct channels for influence but can help build think tanks’ support base, especially in contexts affected with state capture and a shrinking space for ‘expertise’.

 - It is possible for think tanks to explore new forms of work to improve their engagement

-- Our definition of research quality (or what we understand to be excellent research rather than “research excellence”) must take into account values (relevance, integrity, accessibility, originality, inclusiveness, timeliness, mindfulness of the negative impacts, gender and local knowledge).
-Most importantly it should not be define by criteria foreign to our needs -primarily by a few US/European based publishers.
+- Our definition of research quality (or what we understand to be excellent research rather than ‘research excellence’) must take into account values: relevance, integrity, accessibility, originality, inclusiveness, timeliness, mindfulness of the negative impacts, gender and local knowledge.
+Most importantly, it should not be defined by criteria foreign to our needs -primarily by a few US/European based publishers.

 - Gender in particular must be incorporated into think tanks’ DNA: it should be central to the design or reform of think tanks’ business models, to their research agendas and methods, and to their communication and search for impact.